GillLV/GillLV/README.md

 ## Hi there 👋

 Just a place for me to explore some things.
-I like logic and math and complicated systems that make give me a dopamine hit.
+I like logic and math and complicated systems that give me a dopamine hit.

 C++ since 2020 | Learning Python
 <!--